-It’s good for collaboration, with the free tier offering screen sharing plus an interactive whiteboard and messaging feature.
+It’s suitable for collaboration, with the free tier offering screen sharing plus an interactive whiteboard and messaging feature.
 However, you’ll still need to upgrade for recording capability and storage, dial-in access, and international call-ins.

-All paid-for plans include transcriptions, file transfer, chat, “raise hand,” and polling features.
+All paid-for plans include transcriptions, file transfer, chat, “raise a hand,” and polling features.
 Live customer support is available with all but the free version.
 Webex is hot on security, offering firewall compatibility, SSO, and secure scheduling options.

 The minimalist design can make some user controls tricky to find, and there have been complaints about the slow down, particularly in screen-share mode.
 It has mobile apps for both Android and Apple smartphones and integrates with Google Drive, Microsoft 365, and Salesforce.

-Jitsi is an advanced open-source video conference project, it is free and requires no user accounts or setup.
+Jitsi is an advanced open-source video conference project; it is free and requires no user accounts or setup.
 Inviting team members to a meeting is a breeze.
 The quality of Jitsi’s audio and video is of the highest standard.

 Compared to Zoom, however, Jitsi is cloud-based, while Zoom also offers desktop and mobile device clients in addition to the web-based version.

 More tech-savvy users can download the source code and set up their servers with Jitsi access control rules.
 This ensures that user data never leaves the owner’s sphere of control.

 Since it is an open-source project, it allows you to do further customized development, like what you can do with Zoom video sdk.
 You can incorporate the project into your own app project and build the video conference features into the app.